×

 2. Employment and income

-Lenders want assurance that you have a stable source of income to repay the loan.
-They may ask for proof of employment and income, such as recent pay stubs or tax returns.
-Demonstrating a steady income stream reassures lenders of your ability to make timely loan payments.
+To qualify for a consolidation loan, lenders need assurance that you have a stable income source.
+They might ask for proof of employment and income, such as recent pay stubs or tax returns.
+Demonstrating a consistent income stream reassures lenders that you’ll be able to make timely loan payments, which is crucial for approval.

 3. Loan balance